 - exposure to ultraviolet (UV) light from sunlight

 - long-term use (more than a year) of medicines known as corticosteroids

 - drinking too much alcohol

 - a family history of cataracts

 If left untreated, cataracts may eventually lead to blindness.
 However, cataracts are normally diagnosed and treated well before they severely affect your vision.
-Left untreated, your lens may become so cloudy that it will be like trying to see through fog.

 Can I drive if I have cataracts?

 This will depend on how advanced your cataract is and if your sight is within the legal limits for driving.

 By law, your vision must meet set standards in order for you to hold a driving licence.
 These criteria are set by the Driving and Vehicle Licensing Agency (DVLA).